Carlos-Gutierrez-Cerrajero/Mouse-wheel/README.md

 ## Description
 <p id="Description">
   A small script I wrote when my mouse wheel gave up on me to tide me over while I got a new mouse.
-Allows the user to bind any key to mouse wheel up and down events.
+Allows the user to bind any key to simulate mouse wheel movements.
 It doesn't have a mouse wheel click event binding because that still worked for me, but it should be easy enough to add if needed.
 </p>

 ## Dependencies